Openscapes/2021-noaa-nmfs/README.md

 # 2021-noaa-nmfs

-Welcome to the 2021 NWFSC Openscapes Champions Cohort!
+Welcome to the 2021 NOAA NMFS Openscapes Champions Cohort!
+This is a Cohort for the NOAA National Marine Fisheries Service ([NMFS](https://www.fisheries.noaa.gov/)).
 Learn more about Openscapes and the Champions Program: <https://openscapes.org>.

 ## Participating teams